 To learn more about how each of these 3 divorce methods work (traditional litigation, family mediation and collaborative law), read: The 5 Divorce Options and How to Choose the Right One for You.

-Number of Professionals Involved:
+Number of professionals involved:

 • In divorce mediation, couples work with 1 mediator.